Gedde's maps of Copenhagen: Publication

+The Bergia Foundation published the first printed version of the map in 2002.
+In 2011, Copenhagen City Archives launched a website with a digitalized version of Gedde's maps to mark the 250 years anniversary of his elevated map of Copenhagen.
+The digital map had been produced in connection with the Bergia Foundation's 2002 publication.

 Description

 General map

 The general map measures 2.5 times 2.5 metres and at a scale of approximately 1:2,600 covers an area of approximately 50 square kilometres.
 It shows Copenhagen from the south-southeast.
 The map was originally in red, green, blue and yellow.
 The colours have disappeared over time but traces of them remain.